 Episerver has a great development community who built modules that you can integrate with Episerver.
 Below lists the modules that I recommend you use in your Episerver project.

-Robots.txt allows you to update your robots.txt file from from within the Episerver admin.
+Robots.txt allows you to update your websites robots.txt file within the Episerver admin.

 To configure the plug-in, load up your Episerver website, and again you will need to visit the admin section.
 From here you will see a new section,